 The Field Journal

-Every civilization that looked deeply enough arrived at a combinatorial symbolic language.
-Binary lines became hexagrams.
-Letters became paths on a tree.
-Elements became stages of transformation.
+Neon Memoir is a cross-tradition symbolic correspondence engine that maps structural parallels between 19 spiritual and philosophical traditions.
+Every civilization that looked deeply enough arrived at a combinatorial symbolic language — binary lines became hexagrams, letters became paths on a tree, elements became stages of transformation.
 These systems were never meant to agree with each other.
 But they keep drawing the same map.

-Neon Memoir documents where these maps converge.
-19 tradition streams — 378 entries — mapped against the I-Ching's 64 hexagrams.
-Each correspondence carries a confidence rating: firm, probable, or speculative.
+The engine documents where these maps converge.
+19 tradition streams — 378 entries — each tagged with archetypal categories and rated with explicit confidence levels.
+Each correspondence is rated as firm (structural isomorphism), probable (functional analogy), or speculative (philosophical inference).
 Where the traditions diverge, we say so.
 Where the mapping is uncertain, we mark it.
 The crossed-out notes stay visible.

 The pattern predates all its expressions.